FRANÇAIS

 Integrating battery energy storage systems for sustainable EV charging infrastructure

-Monteiro, Amanda, Filho, A. V. M. L., Dantas, N. K. L., Castro, Jose, Arcanjo, Ayrlw Maynyson C., Rosas, Pedro A. C., Rodrigues, Perolla, Venerando, Augusto C., Spader, Newmar, Mohamed, Mohamed A., Ilinca, Adrian et Marinho, Manoel H. N..
+Monteiro, Amanda, Filho, A. V. M. L., Dantas, N. K. L., Castro, Jose, Arcanjo, Ayrlw Maynyson C., Rosas, Pedro A. C., Rodrigues, Perolla, Venerando, Augusto C., Spader, Newmar, Mohamed, Mohamed A., Ilinca, Adrian and Marinho, Manoel H. N..
 2025. « Integrating battery energy storage systems for sustainable EV charging infrastructure ».
 World Electric Vehicle Journal, vol. 16, nº 3.

 [thumbnail of Ilinca-A-2025-30754.pdf]